Energy Efficiency Financing and Rebates

 Smart Thermostat Rebate

 Switching to a smart thermostat allows you to create automatic and programmable temperature settings based on your daily schedules, weather conditions, and heating and cooling needs.
 You can save money on cooling and heating costs and increase comfort by replacing your manual or programmable thermostat with a new smart thermostat.
-You may also be eligible for a $50 rebate through PG&E on qualifying products.
+You may also be eligible to save up to $75 on a smart thermostat and other eligible products through Golden State Rebates.

 - PG&E customers are eligible for net energy metering (NEM), which credits excess electricity production at the 12-month average of the market rate for energy.
 Over a 12-month period, the customer has to pay for only the net amount of electricity used from PG&E over-and-above the amount of electricity generated by their solar system.
 You can find out more about how to participate here.